 In sum, Moroccan Jews have resettled in Israel for religious reasons, some feared persecution, and others left for better economic prospects than they faced in Morocco.

+Where are they located?
 Moroccan Jews in Israel are descendants of the immigrants of the Moroccan Jewish communities.
 Many now reside in Jerusalem, Haifa, and Tel-Aviv within the state of Israel.
 They have also settled in small peripheral towns in Galilee or the Negev or in agricultural villages.
 Jews of Moroccan descent can be found all across Israel.

+What are their lives like?
 In Israel they constitute the second-largest Jewish community, after the Russian Jews.
 The Arabic language (Dzidi), Judeo-Moroccan, French, and Hebrew are spoken by Moroccan Jews in Israel today.
 They work in agriculture, shop-keeping, and craftsmanship.

+What are their beliefs?
 The religious belief of Moroccan Jews in Israel is Judaism.
 There are no known believers in Christ, although there are printed and on-line resources in Hebrew, Arabic, and French, three languages which they often speak.

+What are their needs?
 Arabic Jews in Israel, though surrounded by much historic and biblical evidence of truth, have not yet understood God's truth of the gospel.
 Their greatest need is to understand and embrace this lifesaving provision.

 Prayer Points Pray that believers will see the desperate need of these Moroccan Jewish people, and connect with them to promote communication, understanding, and God's love.

-* Pray for the availability of the Jesus Film in the primary language of this people.
+Pray for Moroccan Jewish background believers to be discipled in the ways of Jesus Christ. * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people.